by Theodore Dalrymple (Aug. 2006)

 And yet The Lancet in particular, once one of the world’s greatest medical journals, never fails to irritate me.
 Its sanctimony makes Elmer Gantry seem like a self-doubter.
 It propounds abject nonsense with the self-conceit of the assuredly saved preaching to the assuredly damned.
 Dickens would have loved to satirise it.

 For example, it published a paper at the end of July entitled, “Is access to essential medicines as part of the fulfillment of the right to health enforceable through the courts?”
-The paper discussed whether, if individuals were denied access to important medicines, they could seek redress via the courts, particularly in Latin America, on the grounds that their rights were being denied.
+The paper discussed whether, if individuals were denied access to important medicines, they could seek redress via the courts, particularly in

 The right to health was accepted in this paper as if it were a straightforward natural fact, like the roundness of the earth, for example, and no more disputable than the roundness of the earth.
 Yet the notion of a right to health is plainly ridiculous, at least until man becomes immortal.
 A man who is dying of incurable cancer is unfortunate, but his rights are not being infringed.